jakecastelli/trongate-vscode-intellisense/README.md

 ## Quick Start:

-* Make sure you have opened Trongate project in your workspace
+* Make sure you have opened your Trongate project in the vscode workspace, the extension will be looking for `config`, `engine`, `modules`, `public` , `templates` folders as they are the essential building block of Trongate Framework.

 * The current intellisense supports **Autocomplete**, **Function Signature**, **Hover Over**, **Jump to Definition**